dictation-toolbox/Caster/docs/readthedocs/User_Dir/Caster_User_Dir.md

 ## User Directory

-This provides a brief overview of the caster user directory.
+This provides a brief overview of the Caster user directory.
 The main function of the user directory is to store Caster settings and user-made content.

+*Note for Dragon users*: The Caster User directory is managed by Caster, and should not be confused with Natlink's UserDirectory, which is set to the Caster source code directory if using the [Alternative Natlink Configuration](../Installation/Dragon_NaturallySpeaking.md/#-alternative-natlink-configuration).

 **User Directory Location**

+The default locations are:

-Windows  OS `C:\Users\%USERNAME%\AppData\Local\caster`
+ - Windows: `C:\Users\%USERNAME%\AppData\Local\caster`

-At this point setup should be complete and engine agnostic.

-*DNS/DPI*: The Caster User directory is managed by Caster, and should not be confused with Natlink's UserDirectory, which is set to the Caster source code directory if using the [Alternative Natlink Configuration](https://caster.readthedocs.io/en/latest/readthedocs/Installation/Dragon_NaturallySpeaking/#-alternative-natlink-configuration).
+ - Linux and MacOS: `~/.local/share/caster`

+Users can set the location of their Caster user directory using the environment variable `CASTER_USER_DIR`.
+For help on setting environment variables on your system, search for "setting environment variables <_your OS_>".

 **Layout  Description**

-1. `data` - Caster stores the data files that are not meant to be edited by the end user explicitly in the data directory.
-Most data toml files are for SelfModifying rules starting with `sm_`.
+ - `data` - Caster stores the files that are not intended to be edited by the user in the `data` directory.
+Most files here are for self-modifying rules, such as [Alias](../Caster_Commands/Alias.md), and start with `sm_`.
-2. `hooks` - User-made hooks are placed (Empty by default)
+ - `hooks` - For user-made [hooks](../Caster_Settings/hooks.md) (Empty by default).
-3. `rules` - User-made rules and "Caster starter rules" overrides (Empty by default)
+ - `rules` - For user-made [rules](../Caster_Settings/rules.md) and overrides of rules from Caster (Empty by default).
-4. `settings` - All Caster related settings file
+ - `settings` - All Caster [settings](../Caster_Settings/settings.md) files.
-5. `sikuli` - User-made sikuli scripts (Empty by default)
+ - `sikuli` - For user-made [Sikuli](../Third-party_Integrations/Sikuli.md) scripts (Empty by default).
-6. `transformers` - Used for simplified transformers i.e words.txt (Empty by default)
+ - `transformers` - For [simplified transformers](../Customize_Caster/Customizing_Starter_Rules.md/#use-simplified-transformers) i.e words.txt (Empty by default).

 ### Backup Procedures

 It's good to back up this directory as it contains user content.
-The backup scheme can be simple as a zip file, Cloud backup service i.e. Dropbox, or even a private GitHub repository.
+The backup scheme can be simple as a zip file, cloud-backup service (e.g. Dropbox), or even a private GitHub repository.
+The simplest solution for most users will be to use the environment variable `CASTER_USER_DIR` to place the user directory inside your cloud-backup folder.
+Note that on many Windows setups the full user directory is already backed up by default using OneDrive.

-- You can utilize hard links.
-Hardlinks provide the ability to keep a single copy of a file yet have it appear in multiple directories.
-  - There is a helpful utility that makes these Hardlinks easy to use Windows OS.
-[Hard Link Shell Extension](https://schinagl.priv.at/nt/hardlinkshellext/linkshellextension.html)
+Another alternative is to use hard links to a folder in your cloud-backup folder.
+Hard links provide the ability to keep a single copy of a file yet have it appear in multiple directories.
+There is a helpful utility that makes these hard links easy to use on Windows OS.
+See [Hard Link Shell Extension](https://schinagl.priv.at/nt/hardlinkshellext/linkshellextension.html).